 Scleroderma patients have been shown to have significant immunological abnormalities such as increased T-cell activation, altered T-cell ratios and increased levels of dermal macrophage .
 Both the adaptive and innate immune systems have been implicated in progressive disease, with contributions from pro-inflammatory cytokines and activation of pro-fibrotic pathways in endothelial cells and fibroblasts.
 Extended recruitment and activation of fibroblasts leads to progressive structural damage of capillaries, resulting in capillary atrophy and vasculopathies such as Renaud’s Phenomenon [10, 11].

 (Above Illustration taken from Fuschiotti 2016 , Figure 1)

-MD Biosciences is presently characterizing and validating this osmotic minipump delivery method of bleomycin to model scleroderma in CD-1 mice.
-Results of this validation, including multiplex cytokine profiling, multi-site histologic analysis and additional fibrotic assessments will be available by summer of 2018.
-Once validated, this model can be utilized for therapeutic programs with indications in both scleroderma as well as fibrotic disease more broadly.
+MD Biosciences has validated this osmotic minipump delivery method of bleomycin to model scleroderma.
+Results of this validation, including multiplex cytokine profiling, multi-site histologic analysis and additional fibrotic assessments, are now available.
+This model is being used for therapeutic programs with indications in both scleroderma as well as fibrotic disease more broadly.

 For sponsors interested in fibrotic disease studies with MD Biosciences, please contact us to request additional information or to speak with a scientist.